 Is green tea ice cream good for you?

-No, regular green tea ice cream that you might find at the supermarket isn’t good for you.
+And no, regular green tea ice cream that you might find at the supermarket isn’t very good for you.

 Just like chocolate or vanilla ice cream, it's made with the same full-fat cream and lots of added sugar.